IT & Computing

 Curriculum Content - KS3

-The current first years are undertaking the new two year KS3, the department have devised a Computing curriculum based on the programme of study by the DfE.
-This includes a number of practical programming units using both visual and textual based and theoretical units investigating Hardware and Software and Data representation.
-All pupils also participate in an e-Safety unit accredited by the British Computer Society.
+The current first and second year pupils are undertaking a two year KS3 Computing curriculum that the department have devised based on the programme of study by the DfE.
+This includes a number of practical programming units using both visual and textual based languages and theoretical units investigating Hardware and Software and Data representation.
+All pupils also complete an e-Safety unit.

 Curriculum Content - KS4